RobuQ: Pushing DiTs to W1.58A2 via Robust Activation Quantization: Introduction

 Mixed-precision quantization has recently emerged as a promising strategy to overcome the limitations of uniform ultra-low-bit quantization~\citep{feng2025mpq, zhao2024mixdq, kim2025mixdit, feng2025mpqdm2}.
 We introduce the first activation-only mixed-precision quantization network (AMPN) for DiT, and explore activation bit-width allocation strategies within this framework at ultra-low bit setting.
 Using AMPN, we achieve SOTA image generation on ImageNet at an ultra-low precision of W1.58A3 (as seen in Fig.~\ref{fig:visual_A3}), while maintaining stable performance without collapse at the even lower bit-width of W1.58A2.
 Extensive experiments on both unconditional and conditional generation tasks demonstrate our method's superior performance over SOTA techniques. \\ Our main contributions are summarized as follows: \begin{itemize}

 \item Through comprehensive study, we identify activation quantization as the central bottleneck for DiTs to achieve ultra-low bit quantization.
-Building upon recent work, we establish a strong \textbf{baseline} for ternary weight quantization with a W1.58A4 DiT model, achieved through the integration of an SVD-initialized low-rank branch and Hadamard transform.

-\item We first \textbf{theoretically} demonstrate that the widely used Hadamard transform, under our modeling assumptions, can convert arbitrary activation distributions in DiT models to a per-token normal distribution.
-Leveraging this property, our \textbf{RobustQuantizer} supports both uniform and non-uniform quantization, achieving SOTA performance on W1.58A4.

-\item We introduce \textbf{AMPN}, the first DiT quantization scheme to focus exclusively on activation-only mixed-precision, and conduct a thorough exploration of activation bit-width allocation.
-Our method achieves SOTA performance at W1.58A3 and, furthermore, maintains stable training without collapse at an ultra-low bit setting of W1.58A2.

-\item Extensive evaluations across unconditional generation and conditional generation with DiT demonstrate that our quantization framework \textbf{RobuQ}, including RobustQuantizer and AMPN, consistently surpasses previous SOTA methods in both efficiency and performance, significantly advancing the feasibility of DiTs under resource constraints.
+Building upon recent work, we establish a strong \textbf{baseline} for ternary weight quantization with a W1.58A4 DiT model, achieved through the integration of an SVD-initialized low-rank branch and Hadamard transform. \item We first \textbf{theoretically} demonstrate that the widely used Hadamard transform, under our modeling assumptions, can convert arbitrary activation distributions in DiT models to a per-token normal distribution.
+Leveraging this property, our \textbf{RobustQuantizer} supports both uniform and non-uniform quantization, achieving SOTA performance on W1.58A4. \item We introduce \textbf{AMPN}, the first DiT quantization scheme to focus exclusively on activation-only mixed-precision, and conduct a thorough exploration of activation bit-width allocation.
+Our method achieves SOTA performance at W1.58A3 and, furthermore, maintains stable training without collapse at an ultra-low bit setting of W1.58A2. \item Extensive evaluations across unconditional generation and conditional generation with DiT demonstrate that our quantization framework \textbf{RobuQ}, including RobustQuantizer and AMPN, consistently surpasses previous SOTA methods in both efficiency and performance, significantly advancing the feasibility of DiTs under resource constraints. \end{itemize}